The busiest airport in the world.

 Low-cost carriers Southwest, Frontier, and Spirit offer substantial competition to key business and vacation centers across the US, and the major network carriers link ATL to every US hub.

 Service to Asia has been slow to develop, however, as Delta has better-positioned hubs to carry traffic in that direction (such as Detroit and Seattle).
-There are several flights: Delta’s focus city at Tokyo-Narita is served with a daily nonstop, and SkyTeam partner Korean Air flies from Seoul-Incheon with daily (with a late morning arrival).
+There are several flights: Delta’s focus city at Tokyo-Narita is served daily, and Seoul-Incheon is now served with two daily nonstops, one from Delta and the other with their joint-venture partner Korean Air.
 These flights allow for convenient same-day inbound connections from all across East and Southeast Asia and most major cities in China.

 More options from Atlanta to East Asia have opened through the Middle East with the arrival of Qatar Airways and Turkish Airlines in 2016.
 These carriers have been aggressively expanding their route networks and building new airports specifically for global connecting passengers.